openstore-ecommerce/OS_GDPR/Docs/os_gdpr_docs.md

 ### Process Limit 500

-The plugin will only process 500 users and order it 1 run.
+The plugin will only process 500 users and orders in 1 run.
 This is to stop the process from crashing te system.
 If more users or orders need to be removed, the process will need to be executed multiple time.

 ### Scheduler